-- Check vehicle is in neutral or park
+- Check machine is in neutral

 - Make ignition live

 - Check warning lamps:

 - What is on?

 - What should be on?

-- · What goes out?
+- What goes out?

-- · What doesn't?
+- What doesn't?

 - Is everything as it should be?

 - Are you left with the lights that should be illuminated?

-Vehicle is in neutral (manual) or park (auto).
-Depress clutch pedal (manual) as this guards against false neutral and reduces strain on the starter motor.
-Most modern cars won't start without the clutch being depressed.
+- Operate clutch lever as this guards against false neutral and reduces strain on the starter motor.
+Most modern machines won't start without the clutch being operated.

+- Ensure the machine will not roll by applying a brake.
+Ensure kill switch is in correct position